Are you an adviser? Go to Unbiased Pro

 Dividends are usually paid by companies that generate a profit.
 Any proposed dividends need to be approved by the board of directors.

-The company will announce any planned dividend payments, including the value by share, the date payment can be expected alongside other details.
+The company will announce any planned dividend payments, including the value per share and the date payment can be expected, alongside other details.

-When dividends are paid out, shareholders can either take the cash or reinvest them to buy more shares in the hopes of better returns.
+When dividends are paid out, shareholders can either take the cash or reinvest it to buy more shares in the hopes of better returns.

-They tend to grow in value over time, with many firms increasing the payout each year and can help lower portfolio risk and volatility.
+Dividends tend to grow in value over time, with many firms increasing the payout each year.
+This can help lower portfolio risk and volatility.

 Companies often use dividends as a way of pulling in funding.